Saturday, November 12, 2011

 1987: Sly Stone was arrested for nonpayment of child support when he arrived an hour late for his "comeback concert" in Los Angeles.

-1988: Anita Baker achieved her 12th R&B hit and this one became a #1 song--"Giving You the Best That I Got".
+1988: Anita Baker achieved her 12th R&B hit and this one became a #1 song--"Giving You The Best That I Got".

 1988: Taylor Dayne had another big hit as "Don't Rush Me" was galloping up the chart from #81 to #56.

-U2's live gem "Desire"
+U2's live gem "Desire"...

 1988: The Escape Club had the new #1 song--"Wild, Wild West", taking over from the Beach Boys with "Kokomo".
 Kylie Minogue's version of the song written by Stanley, Idaho's Carole King--"The Loco-Motion" took the opportunity to move up to #3 and Bon Jovi's "Bad Medicine" was right behind her.
-The rest of the Top 10: Whitney Houston and "One Moment in Time", U2 and the live "Desire" was at #6, Phil Collins was on the way down with "Groovy Kind of Love", Will to Power cracked the list with "Baby, I Love Your Way/Freebird Medley", the fifth consecutive Top 10 song from George Michael's Faith album--"Kissing a Fool" moved from 15 to 9 and Inxs wrapped up the list with "Never Tear Us Apart".
+The rest of the Top 10: Whitney Houston and "One Moment iI Time", U2 and the live "Desire" was at #6, Phil Collins was on the way down with "Groovy Kind Of Love", Will to Power cracked the list with "Baby, I Love Your Way/Freebird Medley", the fifth consecutive Top 10 song from George Michael's Faith album--"Kissing A Fool" moved from 15 to 9 and Inxs wrapped up the list with "Never Tear Us Apart".

-1988: U2 reached #1 with the Soundtrack to "Rattle and Hum" while Guns N' Roses had the #2 album after 64 weeks of release with Appetite for Destruction.
+1988: U2 reached #1 on the Album chart with the Soundtrack to "Rattle and Hum" while Guns N' Roses had the #2 album after 64 weeks of release with Appetite for Destruction.
 The previous #1--New Jersey by Bon Jovi was down to #3 and the "Cocktail" Soundtrack and Def Leppard's Hysteria were also bumped down a notch.
 The rest of the Top 10: Don't Be Cruel from Bobby Brown, Anita Baker moved from 22 to 7 in just her second week with the album Giving You the Best That I Got, George Michael was still at #8 with Faith after 52 weeks, Bobby McFerrin had Simple Pleasures and Cinderella jumped into the Top 10 with Long Cold Winter.

 1988: Breathe took their song "How Can I Fall" to #1 on the Adult Contemporary chart.